Amruta1205/intrvw_searchpartner/README.md

 Section 3:
  Sonar : not done

- Output screenShot - attached for Generate.
+ Output screenShot - attached for Generate and Validate

-                For validate the logic works fine but could not test the rest call to POST List of CreditCards Tested the logic for validating Generated CreditCards through java code, credit cards get validated correctly and the  expiry date also gets appended to it.
+ Generate can be tested from browser window

+ To test Validate - have written a Client code - GenerateAndValidateCCNumbers - it makes a rest Call to Validate the CC Numbers.

                 Note - Have not persisted the credit card numbers - should be done to avoiod duplication.

+JUNIT : Done - 2 test classes to test generation and validation each. output screen shot attached.

 Section 4: